Matamgi Manipur

-Synopsis
+Plot

-The film narrates the story of a middle-class family which has votaries of the new and old values in society.
-They drift in different directions pulled by their diametrically opposite attitudes.
+The film tells the story of a middle-class family with members who adhere to both new and old societal values.
+Their diametrically opposed attitudes pull them in different directions.

-Tonsna, a retired Amin has two sons - Ibohal and Ibotombi - and a daughter, Tondonbi.
-Ibohal is a fashionable, easy-going and spoilt youngman.
-His wife, Tampak, wants to live the life of a virtuous ideal house-wife.
-Ibotombi is a progressive youngman who challenges all old values and feels angry why people do not understand the need to change old beliefs.
-Tondonbi, the sister, is a college girl, who has ultra modern ideas about life.
-She wants to enjoy life and in this pursuit makes the best of a given situation and the circumstance.
-Tonsna does not take the trouble of guiding his children or helping them adjust to the society which is slowly changing its image.
-The result is that Ibohal makes a mess of his life; Ibotombi is frustrated because the world of his existence does not change as fast as he would like it to do.
-Tondonbi also ends up in misery and desperation.
+Tonsna, a retired Amin, has two sons, Ibohal and Ibotombi, and a daughter, Tondonbi.
+Ibohal is a fashionable, easy-going, spoilt young man.
+His wife Tampak wants to live the life of a virtuous, ideal housewife.
+Ibotombi is a progressive young man who challenges all old values and is angry that people do not understand the need to change their beliefs.
+Tondonbi, the sister, is a college student with ultra-modern ideas about life.
+She wants to enjoy life, making the best of every situation.
+Tonsa does not take the trouble to guide his children or help them adjust to a society that is slowly changing.
+The result is that Ibotombi is frustrated because the world does not change as fast as he would like, and Ibotombi makes a mess of his life.
+Tondonbi also ends up miserable and desperate.

-The family seems to be destined to disintegrate, but then they begin to understand each other better and decide to live together happily thereafter.
+It seems that the family is destined to disintegrate, but then they begin to understand each other better and decide to live together happily ever after.